How to Design a Great Website in 6 Steps | Beginners Guide

 In order to achieve these goals, it is important to have a website that is well-designed and easy to navigate.
 A great website will help you to build your brand, establish trust with potential and current customers, and ultimately boost sales.

 If you're not seeing the results you want in terms of website traffic, enquiry or sales, it may be time to invest in a new site.
-The easiest way to analyse your site is to run Google analytics or check your website with tools like GTmetrix, Ubersuggest, Ahrefs, and Semrush.

 Also, a good way to determine whether you need a new website is to ask yourself and your friends and family the following simple questions: